M-arcus/cloudron-docs/knowledgebase/docs/email.md

 email using the new email and the Cloudron password. i.e The user `johannes` can now use his password to access the `johannes@smartserver.space` mailbox using [SMTP](#smtp-settings-for-cloudron-email) and [IMAP](##imap-settings-for-cloudron-email).

+Mailboxes have the following naming restrictions:

+* Only alphanumerals, dot and '-' are allowed
+* Maximum length of 200 characters
+* Names ending with `.app` are reserved by the platform for applications
+* Names with `+` are not allowed since this conflicts with the [Subaddresses and tags](##subaddresses-and-tags) feature.

 ## Creating Mail aliases